Will Creighton cover the spread vs. Villanova? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Creighton has won five of the six games it has played as the favorite this season.

-- The Bluejays have entered three games this season favored by -400 or more and are 2-1 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that Creighton has a 80% chance to win.
+- The moneyline set for this matchup implies Villanova has a 25% chance of coming away with a victory in the contest.

 Creighton vs. Villanova Over/Under Stats